 BENJAMIN BROMLEY / SCIENCE PHOTO LIBRARY BENJAMIN BROMLEY / SCIENCE PHOTO LIBRARY

 Black hole.
-Computer model of the accretion disc around a rotating (Kerr) black hole.
-The amount of red shift (doppler shift) decreases from red to blue.
-Red shift occurs when a light source moves away from an observer, causing its wavelength to be increased.
-The black cross shape here is due to emitted light from inside the disc being scattered out of the line of sight by material on the disc's surface.
+Computer model of the turbulent accre- tion disc around a non-rotating (Schwarzschild) black hole.
+The colours show the amount of red shifting (decreasing from red to blue) in the disc, which is rotating anticlockwise around the hole.
+Red shift occurs when a light source moves away from an observer, increasing its wavelength.
+Turbulence slows orbiting matter in the disc, allowing it to fall into the hole.
+Near the hole the disc is smooth.
+Turbulent discs such as this may be the source of the radiation associated with quasars.
 Black holes are regions where the gravitational field is so strong that light cannot escape.
 Work done at the University of Utah, USA.

 Model release not required.
 Property release not required.